hudsonvsm/Projects/TaskFormApp/README.txt

 2. I didn't write any Unit tests, but i hope all possible bug are handled.
 3. No Try/Catch writen, coz not required by definition.
 4. I would use CodeFirst approach in Entity framework, but using of SQL queries are recommended by definition.
-5. I wasn't sure for the dash-board implementation, so i decide not to write it.